Loading lesson…

 Tools like Outreach, Salesloft, and Apollo now have AI-generated 'next step' suggestions per deal.
 The smart move is to use them as a draft, not the final send.
 Have the AI write the email using the call transcript as context, then humanize one or two sentences.
 The cadence stays disciplined; the prose stays human.
 Touch 7 or 8 should be a polite, direct break-up: 'I haven't heard back, so I'll assume the timing isn't right and stop reaching out.'
 This message has the highest reply rate of any in the sequence.
 People respond when they think the door is closing.

-What is the core idea behind "Follow-Up: The Math Of Eight Touches Without Being Annoying"?
+What is the main idea of "Follow-Up: The Math Of Eight Touches Without Being Annoying"?

-Which best describes the scope of "Follow-Up: The Math Of Eight Touches Without Being Annoying"?
+Which action would help you apply "Follow-Up: The Math Of Eight Touches Without Being Annoying" responsibly?